 - How to hide desktop icons on Mac using Terminal

-- Use HiddenMe App to Hide Desktop Icons on Mac
+- Use HiddenMe to hide desktop icons on Mac

-Step #1.
-Launch the Terminal app on your Mac.
-(Simply search it in the Spotlight and open it.)
+- Launch Terminal on your Mac.
+(Use Spotlight Search to find and open it.)

 defaults write com.apple.finder CreateDesktop -bool false

-Don’t worry, they are just hidden and you can still find them in the Finder → Desktop section.
+Don’t worry, they’re just hidden and you can still find them under Finder → Desktop section.

-However, if you ever want to show them on the desktop again, simply enter the following command and hit return/enter key.
+However, if you ever want to show them on the desktop again, simply enter the following command:

 defaults write com.apple.finder CreateDesktop -bool true; killall Finder

-Step #2.
-Now, check out a circle icon in the menu bar.
+- Now, look for a circle icon in the menu bar.
 Click on it and then select Hide Desktop Icons.

 It’s the old-fashioned way of clearing out the mess.
-And I think you probably already know about it.
+And you probably already know about it.

-Just drag the icons from the desktop to another folder for removing it.
+Just drag the icons from the desktop to another folder for removal.

 You would like to refer these posts as well: